eunjae-lee/node-express-grunt-boilerplate/README.md

 # node-express-boilerplate

-A boilerplate to start a new express project based on CoffeeScript, Grunt build system, forever runner, Jade Template and bootstrap.
+A boilerplate to start a new express project based on CoffeeScript, Grunt build system, forever runner, Jade Template Engine and bootstrap.

 Any suggestions or pull-requests are welcomed!